Casablanca: Portuguese conquest and Spanish influence

 In the early 15th century, the town became an independent state once again, and emerged as a safe harbour for pirates and privateers.
 The Portuguese consequently bombarded the town into ruins in 1468.
 The town that grew up around it was called Casa Branca, meaning "white house" in Portuguese.

-The town was finally rebuilt between 1756 and 1790 by Sultan Mohammed ben Abdallah, the grandson of Moulay Ismail.
+Reconstruction under Sultan Mohammed ben Abdallah, 1756–90

+Sultan Mohammed ben Abdallah constructed the port and rebuilt the town between 1756 and 1790—likely after the Portuguese evacuation of Mazagan in 1769, in order to preempt a Christian attack or return by fortifying defenses between Rabat and Mazagan (now El Jadida).
 The town was called ad-Dār al-Bayḍāʼ (الدار البيضاء), the Arabic translation of the Portuguese Casa Branca.

 Colonial struggle

 In the 19th century, the area's population began to grow as it became a major supplier of wool to the booming textile industry in Britain and shipping traffic increased (the British, in return, began importing gunpowder tea, used in Morocco's national drink, mint tea).
 By the 1860s, around 5,000 residents were there, and the population grew to around 10,000 by the late 1880s.
 Casablanca remained a modestly sized port, with a population reaching around 12,000 within a few years of the French conquest and arrival of French colonialists in 1906.
 By 1921, this rose to 110,000, largely through the development of shanty towns.